Simlish Translator

 General

-17.Do I need to install anything?
+17.Do I need to install the Simlish translator?

 No. Online Simlish translators run in your browser.
 No download or install required.